albertovpd/automated_etl_google_cloud-social_dashboard/README.md

 5. Stage bucket: The bucket you created in GCS
 6. Advanced options.
 Region: Select the same region than the created bucket in GCS (**this is very important**)
 7. Service account: The same which you used to export your json credentials.
 8. Advanced options.
 Environment variables: In the code, for private stuff like paths or keywords, instead of writing them, do something like <os.getenv("PROJECT_NAME")> (check the code).
 Then in this section, write PROJECT_NAME and its real value, both without the str symbol (" ").
 It looks like it does not work with os.dotenv.
+If you want to see how to use env variables => https://github.com/albertovpd/cloud_function_example_pytrends
 9. Function to execute: main

+- You can measure on your pc how much your script lasts and how much memory uses.
+Then try using that measurements for the configuration (on RAM and timeout).
+If you get errors (being completely sure your script works fine and attending to the logs), raise them until it works.

  Why the pub/sub topic is **main** or questions about the script structure can be found here: